-In 2025, Oregon will award up to \$153,486 in federal JRJ funding, to disperse by September 30.
+In 2025, Oregon will disperse up to \$150,000 in federal JRJ funding, to be awarded by September 30.
 As much as possible, funds will be distributed in equal amounts to eligible selected prosecutors and public defenders.
 Each beneficiary may receive up to \$10,000 per year, up to \$30,000 in the first three-year service commitment.
 After completing the first three-year service commitment, if still employed in public service, awardees may apply for additional annual funding for up to another three years.
 A beneficiary may not receive more than \$60,000 in total lifetime benefits provided by JRJ grant funds.
 This is an open application for 2025, and all eligible applicants can apply.
-This is the beginning of a new grant cycle and a new three-year service commitment.
-CVSSD will facilitate renewal awards for 2026 and 2027 for all 2025 award recipients.
+CVSSD will facilitate renewal awards in 2026 and 2027 for all first time award recipients in 2025.
 Due to the limited funding CVSSD may issue awards less than \$10,000 in order to serve as many recipients as possible.